uvicore/framework/docs/auto-api.md

     # ...
 ```

+Notice these scopes apply to every single endpoint.
 User must be authenticated and have the `autoapi_user` permission.
 They can hit ALL auto API endpoints with all HTTP verbs.

 This is only handy if you want to give out ALL functionality to a set of users.
 This is not a granular per HTTP verb approach.
 To define a custom set of permissions for each HTTP verb use a scopes dictionary instead.
+Like so

 ```python